 Refill the tank when it becomes about half-empty, or more frequently if you wish.
-Burning too much oil before refilling will thin out the herbal infusion too much.
+Burning too much oil before refilling will thin out the herbal infusion.
 Plus, it is important for the flow of the oil into the wick to not burn it too low.
-We refill in the morning before lighting the lamp, to prevent accidental injury.
+We refill in the morning before lighting the lamp, to prevent accidental injury from hot parts.

 Refresh the Herbs

 If using a plant-based oil, the spent herbs can be added to your garden or compost.
-If using a petroleum-based oil, then the spent herbs should be put in the trash, or you can burn them in a fire-safe vessel, outdoors.
+If using a petroleum-based oil, then the spent herbs should be put in the trash after allowing to dry, or you can burn them in a fire-safe vessel, outdoors.